Middle School TOC hosted by UK

 SPEC Args- I think most of these are just defensive solvency arguments.
 However, I’ll still vote on them if the AFF loses the tech, especially if the AFF proves abuse.

 Disclosure- I would vote on disclosure theory against either negs/affs.
-If you’ve done goofed and haven’t disclosed, then you should read a counterinterpretation as to why you shouldn’t have to disclose for X,Y,Z reason and then win offense in favor of that interp. i.e. “Debaters don’t have to disclose if the positions they read are on their team’s wiki” or something like that.
+If you’ve done goofed and haven’t disclosed, then you should read a counterinterpretation as to why you shouldn’t have to disclose for X,Y,Z reason and then win offense in favor of that interp. i.e. “Debaters don’t have to disclose if the positions they read are on their team’s wiki/until after the tournament is over” or something like that.
 Still probably an uphill battle, but if the other debater isn’t that good on the disclosure theory collapse then you could still win the round.

 I could vote on Framework against Ks/K AFFs, provided the debater actually wins the FW flow (probably more persuaded by the Cap K tho).
 If the negative is just “They don’t defend the resolution and that’s against the rules,” that's not very persuasive.
 To me, FW debate is about why limits are good vs why the inclusion of the AFF and the AFFs justified by the AFF’s interp are necessary for X,Y,Z reason.